Best Door and Window Sensors

 Price is accurate as of post date.
 Read full disclaimer.

-The Eve Door and Window is one of the best ways to add a contact sensor to an Apple smart home.
+The Eve Door & Window is one of the best ways to add a contact sensor to an Apple smart home.
 Its compatibility with HomeKit means you can control it with the Apple Home app without downloading any extra apps on your iPhone—you can also ask Siri to check the status.

 While the Eve app isn't necessary to use these sensors, it's the only way to view statistics like time and duration of sensor activity since Apple Home doesn't track that information.
 You also need it to install the occasional firmware update.
 Still, Apple Home is the better option for using the sensor, thanks to its customisable notifications and rules for how the sensor interacts with another smart device.